Karl-Eugen Kurrer: Life and education

 Kurrer attended the primary school wing of Damm School in Heilbronn from 1959 to 1963, thereafter the secondary wing of the same school.
 He was a pupil of Friedrich Löchner.
 It was he who coached Kurrer to his secondary school leaving certificate in 1968 and knew how to awaken his interest in German literature.
 After leaving school and completing a bricklaying apprenticeship with contractor Paul Ensle in Heilbronn, Kurrer studied civil engineering at Stuttgart Technology University of Applied Sciences from 1970 to 1974.
 During his studies he worked part-time for the Losberger company in Heilbronn (now Losberger De Boer in Bad Rappenau).
 After completing his studies he worked for Losberger full-time as a structural engineer in the Single-Storey Sheds Department.

-In 1974 he was granted a place to study civil engineering and physical engineering sciences at the Technical University of Berlin.
+In 1974 he was granted a place to study civil engineering and physical engineering sciences at Technische Universität Berlin.
 He was awarded a diploma for his thesis Entwicklung der Gewölbetheorie vom 19.
 Jahrhundert bis zum heutigen Stand der Wissenschaft am Beispiel der Berechnung einer Bogenbrücke (development of arch theory from the 19th century to today using the analysis of an arch bridge as an example) in 1981.

 Since 1980 his many articles on the history of science and technology in general and construction history in particular have appeared in journals, newspapers, books and exhibition publications.

 Kurrer completed his PhD, On the internal kinematic and kinetic of tube vibratory mills, with the highest level of distinction, summa cum laude, at TU Berlin in 1986 and went on to carry out externally funded research on energy efficiency in industry.
 Working together with Eberhard Gock (1937–2016), Kurrer continued to pursue the topic of his dissertation.
 He contributed to the development of a new eccentric vibratory mill that uses 50 % less energy than conventional vibratory grinding mills.
 After 1995 the design successfully established itself on the international machine market (US-Patent & EU-Patent).
 This new type of mill resulted in Eberhard Gock, head of the research group, and the industrial partner being awarded the Technology Transfer Prize of the Braunschweig Chamber of Commerce and Industry in 1998.

 Between 1989 and 1995 Kurrer was employed at the department of antenna design of Telefunken Sendertechnik GmbH (head of department: Peter Bruger) in Berlin as a designer of structural systems for large long-, medium- and short-wave antenna systems.
 He worked on the further development of the in-house program suite for the calculation, dimensioning and design of cable networks for short-wave antennas according to the theory of large displacements.
 He contributed to the design of a rotating short-wave curtain antenna (Inventor: Peter Bruger).
 The aerial was built for the first time three years later as part of a large project.

 In 1996 Kurrer was appointed head of the History of Technology Study Group in the Berlin-Brandenburg regional association of the Verein Deutscher Ingenieure (VDI).
 (Stefan Poser took over this post in late 2003).